srishtiguptaunimi/Wine-Quality-Prediction-using-R/README.md

 To experiment with different classification methods to see which yields the highest accuracy To determine which features are the most indicative of a good quality wine

-We have also performed Clustering Analysis to understand are there any features which are forming clusters which could help us to understand which features leads to higher quality of wine
+We have also performed Clustering Analysis to understand are there any features which are forming clusters and which could help us to understand which features leads to higher quality of wine